 It is strongly advised that readers check loan details with the respective banks.

-The examples shown above are only a guide and so we strongly recommend you contact us to ensure that this rate is fit for purpose.
+We recommend you contact us to ensure that rates and loan structure is fit for purpose.

 FLOATING (Variable) RATE

 Floating Rate or Variable Rate Loans is where banks/ lenders can at anytime either increase or decrease the rate for this type of loan, which will mean your loan repayments will go up or down depending on the movement.

 • You can pay off your loan at anytime on this type or make changes without incurring a penalty fee.